Our Seed Story And The Importance Of Seed Saving

 I earned my M. S. degree in Plant and Environmental Science from Clemson University.
 It was during those years at Clemson that I became absorbed in heirloom tomatoes and seed saving!

 My friend and business partner, Billy Haynes and I began experimenting with varieties, and production methods and seed saving techniques, on his farm in Flat Rock, NC in 1998.
-Since 2004, my wife Julie and I have been growing and saving seeds on our farm in Burnsville, NC
+From 2004-2009, my wife Julie and I grew and saved seeds on our farm in Burnsville, NC.
+Starting in 2010 we began growing on Wilson Creek in Collettsville, NC...the adventure continues.

 Our water comes from pure mountain wells.
 We use mostly on-farm resources, and compost lots of animal manure for sustainable fertilizers.
 Our goal is to build healthy soil for healthy tomatoes!
 We use appropriate isolation distances for seed saving.

-Besides seed, we also sell plants regionally in Western NC.
-They are available from the middle of April till early June at the following locations: Hendersonville Community Coop, Hendersonville NC; Jesse Israel Garden Center and BB Barnes, Asheville, NC; Reems Creek Valley Garden Center Weaverville, NC; the Yancey Co.
-Farmer's Market, Burnsville NC; and of course, at the farm.
+Besides seed, we also sold plants regionally in Western NC.
+They are available from the middle of April till early June at the following locations: Hendersonville Community Coop, Hendersonville NC; Earth Fare at Westgate Shopping Center; Villagers shop in West Asheville; French Broad Food Coop; The Garden Spot in Fairview; and BB Barnes, Asheville, NC; and of course, at the Asheville Herb Festival.